Projects & Artifacts

 This experience strengthened my confidence in mentoring students in informal learning environments and reinforced the importance of co-curricular programs in fostering student engagement and growth.

-Making Muskoka Chairs with TCG40 Students
+Making Muskoka Chairs with TCJ40 students

 In my TCG40 Construction Technology class, Grade 12 students complete a hands-on project to build a Muskoka Chair.
 This project integrates design, planning, and skilled craftsmanship.
 Students begin by interpreting templates and laying out accurate plans before selecting from multiple chair styles, such as freestanding or rocking designs.
 The project emphasizes essential construction skills including measuring, marking, cutting, drilling, fastening, sanding, and assembly.
 Students also apply problem-solving and precision as they adjust components for fit and structural stability.
 Creative choice is built into the process through optional design elements such as engraved details and customized paint or stain finishes.
 This project develops technical competence, attention to detail, safety awareness, and pride in producing a functional, high-quality finished product.